 What about gel injections for thumb arthritis?

 Some doctors think that gel injection is also helpful for thumb arthritis., although we need more evidence to support this view.
-Gel injections also known as hyaluronic acid injections are used for arthritis.
-However, a recent paper suggests no favorites regarding 1st CMC joint injection.
+Gel injections, or hyaluronic acid injections, are used for arthritis.
+However, a recent paper suggests no favourites regarding 1st CMC joint injection.

 What about PRP injection for thumb arthritis?

 Although a PRP injection has shown a good effect on knee arthritis, there is no evidence that PRP helps thumb arthritis.
-Nevertheless, we would think about a PRP injection for thumb arthritis in people who have failed other treatments including a cortisone injection.
+Nevertheless, we would consider a PRP injection for thumb arthritis in people who have failed other treatments, including a cortisone injection.

 If a CMC joint injection is not effective, we would then consider a surgical procedure of fusion or bone excision.

 Thumb arthritis is a common condition associated with pain with simple activities and restriction in thumb movement.
 Simple treatments such as hand therapy and splints can help.
-An ultrasound-guided cortisone injection in the thumb joint can also assist.
+An ultrasound-guided steroid injection for thumb arthritis can also assist.
 You should find a doctor with experience in injecting under ultrasound.

 I am suffering from a flare up of the base of both thumbs and it has been with me for some time.
 I do not think it is going to go away anytime soon, so I am maybe looking for relief in the way of having cortisone injections to relieve the pain, can you help me please?